Tell Your Tia, Abuela, Mom: Publix's Iconic Entrance Scales May Soon Be History

 MIAMI (CBSMiami/AP) – If you live in South Florida, chances are you have weighed yourself or have seen someone, perhaps even a family member weighing themselves or even weighing a heavy suitcase at any number of Publix scales.

 Well, now those wishing to know if their large suitcases are overpacked will have to rely on their own scales.
-That is because the supermarket chain is saying those entrance scales may become part of the past.READ MORE: AAA: Oil Prices Rebound Limiting Potential Gas Price Drop
+That is because the supermarket chain is saying those entrance scales may become part of the past.READ MORE: Driver Killed After Reports of A Shooting In Pembroke Pines

 Those big historic and industrial-looking scales at the front of Publix Super Markets could land on the scrapheap of supermarket history one day, because the scale manufacturer stopped making them, a Publix Facebook post recently reported.